-Presently I own ten books from the Penguin English Library editions.
+Presently, I own ten books in the Penguin English Library editions.
 However, one of them, Treasure Island by Robert Louis Stevenson, will not be part of my collection and is not mentioned in the following list, because I won’t keep it, as I really didn’t like it.

 Great Expectations by Charles Dickens

-Pip, the main character of Great Expectations, is an orphan who lives with his abusive sister and her husband.
-He tells the story of his life since childhood to adulthood.
-Living in difficult economic conditions isn’t a problem for Pip until the moment he meets Estella at Miss Havisham house and an anonymous benefactor wants him to become a gentleman.
+Pip, the main character in Great Expectations, is an orphan who lives with his abusive sister and her husband.
+He tells the story of his life since childhood until adulthood.
+To live in difficult economic conditions isn’t a problem for Pip until the moment he meets Estella at Miss Havisham’s house and an anonymous benefactor wants him to become a gentleman.
 Although some parts of the novel got a bit monotonous, I still enjoyed my first taste of Charles Dickens’s works.
 I wrote a full review about it when I first started blogging.

 Far from the Madding Crowd by Thomas Hardy

 After finishing reading Far from the Madding Crowd a couple of years ago, I crossed all of Thomas Hardy’s books off my wish list.
 I didn’t dislike the novel in general, but I was quite bored during some parts, mainly the descriptions and the narration about rural life, and was not a fan of the writing style.
 However, I liked Gabriel Oak as a character and became both enthusiastic and enraged with Bathsheba.
 Gabriel is a young shepherd who has leased and stocked a sheep farm thanks to his savings and money from a loan.
 When he makes Bathsheba an offer of marriage, she refuses, since she values her independence.
 Sometime after, she moves to another village, but they end up meeting again, this time in much different circumstances.